pfouchet/Kite/README.md

 The ordered list of scenarios to execute prior to the test.

 ### variables
-The dictionnary of variables.
+The dictionary of variables.
 It may contain placeholders.

 ### objectVariables